Your ability to continuously attract new salon clients will ultimately determine your success as a salon or spa owner.

 Getting new salon clients is the lifeblood of any salon business.

-The strategies I’ve listed in this article are, to my knowledge, the most effective ways of getting new salon clients.
-Some are fast to implement and some require a bit more time to learn and get going with.
+To my knowledge, the strategies I’ve listed in this article are the most effective ways of getting new salon clients.
+Some are fast to implement, and some require a bit more time to learn and implement.
 But investing your time in learning those is a smart move.

-Which of the strategies for getting new salon clients I have listed here have you already tried?
+Which strategies for getting new salon clients I have listed here have you already tried?
 Do you have any other tactics that are working well for you?